ctc-uci/gcf/README.md

-# NPO Template Merged
+# Global Creation Foundation
+A platform for [Global Creation Foundation](https://www.globalcreationfoundation.org/) staff to track progress on global music education programs, as well as for administrators to view data.

-A simple React, Vite, and Node.js monorepo built with Yarn workspaces.
+Project is based on a simple React, Vite, and Node.js monorepo built with Yarn workspaces.
 Uses Firebase for authentication, Chakra UI for components, and your choice of database (i.e. Postgres).

 ## Getting Started